-For many working parents, paying for childcare is simply a fact of life.
-But did you know that your care expenses could qualify for a federal tax credit that would lower your taxes?
-Here are 10 facts every working parent should know about the Child and Dependent Care Credit:
+For many working parents, paying for child care is simply a fact of life.
+But a portion of those expenses could actually qualify for a federal tax credit and lower your taxes.
+Here is everything you need to know in order to claim the Child and Dependent Care Tax Credit.

-2. If you are married, you have to file a joint return to take the credit.
-However, this rule does not apply if you’re legally separated or if you and your spouse live apart.
+Yes, single filers can claim the Child and Dependent Care Credit.
+If you are married, you have to file a joint return to take the credit.
+You won’t be eligible if you are married and filing separately.

-3. To qualify for the credit, both you and your spouse have to be working, looking for work or enrolled in school full time.
+To qualify for the credit, you and your spouse (if you are married) have to be working, looking for work or enrolled in school full time.

-4. You must also have earned income for the tax year.
-This can include wages, salaries, tips, and net earnings if you are self-employed.
+The IRS says that you must have earned income for the year, but there is no minimum required.
+Income can include wages, salaries, tips, and net earnings if you are self-employed.

-7. The credit depends on your income and can be as much as 35% of your allowable expenses.
+The amount of tax credit you receive depends on your income.
+It can be as much as 35% of your allowable expenses.

-9. You’ll need to report the name, address, and SSN or EIN of the care provider on your return, so be sure to keep good records and hang on to your receipts.
+You’ll have to report the name, address, and SSN or EIN of the care provider on your return, so be sure to keep good records and hang on to your receipts.